pchemguy/spec-kit/templates/commands/checklist.md

        - For large source docs, generate interim summary items instead of embedding raw text

 ### 5. Generate Checklist

+Perform checklist generation using the rules defined below.

+Steps:

+1. Initialize or append checklist file
+2. Generate candidate items
+3. Validate items against rules
+4. Group items by category
+5. Apply consolidation rules

+#### File Handling

+- Create `FEATURE_DIR/checklists/` directory if it does not exist
+- Filename:
+    - Use short, descriptive name `[domain].md` (e.g., `ux.md`, `api.md`, `security.md`)
+- If file does NOT exist:
+    - Create new file
+    - Start numbering at CHK001
+- If file exists:
+    - Append new items
+    - Continue numbering following the last existing CHK ID
+- NEVER delete, overwrite, or renumber existing content

+#### Generation Rules

+Each checklist item MUST evaluate **requirement quality**, not system behavior.

+Each item MUST assess at least one of:

+- Completeness
+- Clarity
+- Consistency
+- Measurability
+- Coverage

+Each item MUST:

+- Be answerable using ONLY spec/plan/tasks
+- Refer to what is WRITTEN (or missing)
+- NOT reference implementation or runtime behavior
+- Use interrogative form (question)
+- Include:
+    - a quality dimension tag
+    - a traceability marker

+---
+---

 Create "Unit Tests for Requirements":

    - Create `FEATURE_DIR/checklists/` directory if it doesn't exist